Chamb3r73/Media-Controller/README.md

 The key switches are each wired by direct wiring rather than a matrix, since there's only four.
 See the wiring diagram for visual details.

 To use, download the .hex file and flash via Teensy Loader.
+To edit, download the .ino file from the Source Code folder, and adjust as needed